vonalbert/vscode-theme-darcula/README.md

 # Darcula Storm

-Another one Visual Studio code theme based on Phpstorm's Darcula theme.
-This theme is a modification of [Rokoroku's Darcula theme](https://github.com/rokoroku/vscode-theme-darcula) and is mainly focused on PHP development.
+Yet another Visual Studio Code theme based on Phpstorm's Darcula theme.
+This theme was forked from [Rokoroku's Darcula theme](https://github.com/rokoroku/vscode-theme-darcula) with the goal to be as close as possible to the original Darcula theme from IntelliJ.
+This theme mainly focuses on php, js, ts and jsx, but PRs for other languages are accepted too.

 ## Screenshot